mickfuzz/phd4/_posts/thesis_chapters/2023-6-2-Literature_review.md

 However in its styling it is playful and editorial picks and write up celebrate a playful spirit of creativity and sharing.
 There are strong parallels in this presentation to that Scratch community and to the sharing ethos integral to the maker-movement (explored in Lit Review).
 The interplay between play and work via shared experimentation is developed further in a later discussion chapter.

 #### Pixel Art Editors

 Find definition

-### Conclusion to this section

-This chapter explores some of these issues in more depth

-- Knowledge barriers in K12 section
-- Mapping cultural barriers to some of the community based approaches